Good and evil

 Fair enough, but given the deprivations of priests and the fact more than a few monasteries in the middle-ages ran brothels to raise money for the church, more hypocrisy.

 But if you invent places like hell and purgatory and use it to demand money with menace from untold millions of brain-washed followers in return for salvation, that’s ok?

 - ‘Thou shalt not bear false witness against thy neighbour’

-Hmm, do not recall an exception that adds, " unless said neighbours has lands and property we want, in which case we can accuse her of sorcery, torture her until she confesses (or dies under interrogation) and claim their lands"
+Hmm, do not recall an exception that adds, ” unless said neighbours have lands and property we want, in which case we can accuse her of sorcery, torture her until she confesses (or dies under interrogation) and claim their lands”

-- ‘Thou shalt not covet (neighbor’s house)’
+- ‘Thou shalt not covet (neighbour’s house)’

 (See above under false witness)

-‘Thou shalt not covet (neighbor’s wife)’
+‘Thou shalt not covet (neighbour’s wife)’